rubenmoor/projectzero/PostEditChangeProperty.md

 For the normal struct that isn't nested deeply, you can use `GetTail()`, which reveals "X", "Y", and "Z" in our case.

 Now you might think that you use `PostEditChangeChainProperty` for nested properties and `PostEditChangeProperty` for everything else?
-Well, as both methods gets called always, there isn't really a need to use the less powerful `PostEditChangeProperty` *ever*.
+Well, as both methods get called always, there isn't really a need to use the less powerful `PostEditChangeProperty` *ever*.

 ## Bonus: how does this work together with `OnConstruction`?